Engaging your spirit: alcohol and Lent

-In this special guest blog for Lent, Anna Stuttard who is Curate at Hornsey Parish Church in North London, explains how nurturing and engaging every part of her life, including her spirit, is key to making her #lentchallenge more successful.
+In this special guest blog for Lent, Mother Anna Stuttard who is priest-in-charge at St Aldhelm Silver Street in North London, explains how nurturing and engaging every part of her life, including her spirit, is key to making her #lentchallenge more successful.
 Whether you are religious or not, and whether you are giving up alcohol just for Lent or for the longer term, finding a way to engage your mind as well as your body can help you succeed in your personal goals too.

 I’m not very good at giving things up.
 I’ve quit more diets and exercise programmes than I can count and my new year’s resolutions don’t last much past the first week.
 But here’s the thing – despite my evident lack of self-control and my general unwillingness to deprive myself of anything at all, it turns out I’m very good at giving things up for Lent.